Spencer Steer Player Props: Reds vs. Padres

-The Cincinnati Reds, including Spencer Steer (.419 on-base percentage in past 10 games, 52 points above season-long percentage), battle starter Seth Lugo and the San Diego Padres at Great American Ball Park, Friday at 5:10 PM ET.
+On Saturday, Spencer Steer (.647 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Orioles.
+In his previous game, he notched a home run while going 2-for-3 against the Padres.

 Spencer Steer Game Info & Props vs. the Padres